cajunwildcat/GBF-Party-Parser/README.md

  - If you want to change the input/output file you can use `npx bookmarklet <source> <destination>` or edit the `build` command in `package.json`

 ## Update Log
+Version 2.7 (01/08/2024):
+ - Added support for Paladin and Shieldsworn shields
+ - Class skill names with alternate names now properly set the entire name

 Version 2.61 (30/06/2024):
  - Fixed typo that prevented grabbing character name when character is not in databse.